 Download and fill in a nomination form now and send it to us at firstname.lastname@example.org

-Following the festival in June 2018 and the first council commission by Zabou we now have many works around town and Beeston is fast becoming a top destination in the UK for visitors to tour street art.
+Following the festival 16-17 June 2018 and the first council commission by Zabou we now have many works around town and Beeston is fast becoming a top destination in the UK for visitors to tour street art.
 More pieces are on the way.
 Click HERE to open a printable .pdf of the map of existing works plus news of what is coming next below:

 As you are no doubt aware, Broxtowe Borough Council is in the process of selling the Town Hall to Cornerstone Evangelical Church.

 The decision is flawed on many levels, and possibly unlawful and by selling to this particular Church it is almost certain the Town Hall will not be as freely accessible to the local public as it would with the Community Bid.

 In the bid process a coalition of local community stakeholders, acting as a community interest organisation, proposed taking a lease on the building and submitted a detailed bid that was rejected.
 When asked to resubmit, there was requirement for a “gagging” undertaking which the Community Group refused to sign wanting the process to be transparent, open, and community led.
 A mandatory Equality Impact Assessment has not been published, and no reason given as to why not.
 This omission is potentially unlawful.

 On this basis we believe that the process was designed for the community bid to fail.

 The Civic Society is taking legal advice to see whether there are grounds for a judicial review of this sale.
 To apply for this review, we need to raise money to cover the application costs.